National Black Caucus of Local Elected Officials (NBC-LEO)

 - Helping local leaders understand their role in promoting minority owned business opportunities in cities.

-Serving in a leadership position on the NBC-LEO Board of Directors or Executive Office is a great way to expand your leadership skills and add to your resume.
-With roles geared towards recruitment and membership, social media, accounting and developing policy, there are positions that fit a variety of skill sets.
+Serving in a leadership position on the NBC-LEO Board of Directors or Executive Office is a great opportunity to expand your leadership skills.
+NLC leadership applications usually open during early fall.

 Joining a constituency group is an NLC member benefit.
 With the exception of the Asian Pacific American Municipal Officials, you don't have to pay a yearly membership fee.
 By joining a constituency group, you can receive policy and legislative updates, access to the group network and special updates related to NLC annual and summer conferences.